jonas-pueschel/RCG_DFTK/README.md

 # Running the Experiments

 Main purpose of this branch is to run the experiemtns from the [preprint](https://arxiv.org/abs/2503.16225).
-One first needs to locally save the folder `./experiments` and its content locally, since the experiments are not contained in the `src` folder of the package but stand-alone.
+One first needs to locally save the folder `./experiments` and its contents, since the experiments are not contained in the `src` folder of the package but stand-alone.

 ## Comparisons of Methods
 In order to compare the methods, running